 No one ever says, ‘I want to work with you because of your video.’
 But it gives people a higher comfort level, because it gives them a sense of the planner.

 Because YouTube is essentially a search engine for videos, it functions very similarly to Google.
-Which also means that you can optimize your YouTube channel and reach prospects by creating videos they are searching for.
+This also means that you can optimize your YouTube channel and reach prospects by creating videos they are searching for.
 As a financial advisor, there is a ton of content that elicits emotion and would provide users with educational information.
-Consider this list of topics to get you started:
+Consider the below list of topics to get you started.